jseto/wp-wish-to-go/wish-to-go/README.md

 Author URI: https://wish-to-go.com
 Tags: travel, bucket list, trip planner, travel blog, itinerary, wish list, blog Requires at least: 3.5.0
-Tested up to: 5.5
+Tested up to: 5.7
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Wish to go allows to bookmark Travel Blog posts and destinations and installs a Travel Bucket List and a Trip Planner for your readers
+Wish to go allows bookmarking Travel Blog posts and destinations and installs a Travel Bucket List and a Trip Planner for your readers

 ## Description

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WRngkBikAUU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Wish To Go is a plugin for Travel Blogs that shows a heart ️❤ next to the posts headers or in the article body so your readers can bookmark destinations for future reference.
+Wish To Go is a plugin for Travel Blogs that shows a heart ️❤ next to the posts headers or in the article body, so your readers can bookmark destinations for future reference.
 The readers can click on them as they do on Instagram pictures.
 When the reader clicks on the heart, the destination described in the post is added to a reader's personal **Destination Wish List**.
 This is the same idea of Amazon _wish lists_.
 Wish lists feature has been implemented in Booking.com or Airbnb as well because they are a great tool for customer engagement.

 The readers, once they have build up a destination wish list and are ready to travel, can use the provided **Trip Planner** in the bloggers pages to make a plan for their holidays.
 The trip planner offers the ability to book transport, accommodation and activities using affiliate links from the trip planner itself.
 On paid plans, the blogger can set up their own affiliate codes.